 The Ohio Board of Regents has approved funding for a fifth year of OP2: Operation Physics for Middle Grades Science Teachers.
 This program brings to Otterbein a group of 30 (mainly) middle school physical science teachers for an intensive course in basic physics principles with lots of hands-on activities.
-This will be the fifth year of OP2 at Otterbein.

 “Scaffolded” learning may be the wrong approach after all.

 Note the MicroBooNE experiment showing up around 1:20!

 Quantum computing is featured on the cover of this week’s Time Magazine, the February 17th issue.
 The story is of particular interest in our department, since Aaron Reinhard and his student coworkers are building an atomic physics experiment that aims to understand the interactions among ultracold, highly excited atoms.
 These interactions could someday be used to build a scalable quantum computer.

 The article in Time focuses on the D-Wave Two, a controversial new commercial product which claims to implement an adiabatic quantum computer which consists of 512 “qubits,” or quantum bits.
 A quantum computer is a device where the individual bits, or the “ones” and ”zeros“ which encode all the information in the computer, are stored in quantum systems.
 In a classical computer, each bit can be in either the “zero” state or the “one” state.
 In a quantum computer, owing to the strange properties of quantum mechanics, each bit can be either in the zero state, the one state, or zero and one at the same time.
 There are several very clever computing algorithms that harness this strange behavior to perform massively parallel operations.